reedacartwright/village_bounding_boxes/README.md

 #### Emigration region

-A villager, iron golem, or other village dweller can migrate to a new village if it far enough outside a village's AABB.
+A villager, iron golem, or other village dweller can migrate to a new village if it is far enough outside a village's AABB.
 The emigration region is calculated by growing a village's AABB by 10.0m in all directions.
 Any dweller outside this boundary is in the emigration region and is able to migrate to a new village.